What is a Cool Roof System?

 Many homeowners and businesses have begun to choose cool roofs because they are eco-friendly and energy efficient.
 But just what do we mean by “cool roof”?

-Cool roofs are a type of roofing system designed with a high ability to reflect sunlight, whether visible, infrared or ultraviolet.
+Cool roofs are a type of roofing system designed with a high ability to reflect sunlight, whether visible, infrared, or ultraviolet.
 This high reflectivity reduces heat transfer and helps cool your building.
-These roofs can be made using highly reflective paints or highly reflective tiles or shingles or with sheet coverings.
-While standard roofs can get as hot as 150 degrees in the summer, cool roofs can reduce that heat by 50 degrees or more, which saves on air conditioning costs.
+These roofs feature either highly reflective paints or highly reflective tiles, and sometimes shingles or sheet coverings.
+While standard roofs can get as hot as 150 degrees in the summer, cool roofs can reduce that heat by 50 degrees or more, saving on air conditioning costs.

 Cool roofs have several benefits over standard dark roofs (90% of all roofs in the U.S. are dark roofs).
 Not only do cool roofs benefit individual buildings, but they are also better for the environment than regular roofs.